crazyyy/wp-framework/wordpress/wp-content/plugins/wp-optimize/readme.txt

 <strong>Page caching is probably what will make the biggest difference to your website's performance. </strong>

 Caching involves keeping dynamic data in a temporary storage area so that it can be retrieved in an instant.
-It’s a sure-fire way to ensure that web pages load at lightning-fast speed.
+Caching is a sure-fire way to ensure that web pages load at lightning-fast speed.

-Practically, our powerful yet simple WP-Optimize cache feature generates the cache when a visitor visits any page or post on your site.
-WordPress processes the dynamic php files to generate that page, and we save it into a static html file, so that when the next user visits, the page doesn't need processing.
-This results in a much faster loading time, and  gives a slight break to your server.
+Practically, our powerful yet simple cache feature generates the cache when a visitor visits any page or post on your site.
+WordPress processes the dynamic php files to generate that page, and we save it into a static html file in the cache folder, so that when the next user visits, the page is cached and doesn't need processing.
+This caching results in a much faster loading time, and  gives a slight break to your server.
 So caching increases speed and performance while reducing the server's use of resources.

-With minimal configuration, the plugin is easy to use and has a load of useful features, including:
+With minimal configuration, caching your site with WP-Optimize is easy to do thanks to a load of useful features, including:

-* <strong>Cache preloading</strong> to ensure the cache is always ready and loaded:
+* <strong>Cache preloading</strong> to ensure the cache is always ready and loaded.
 * <strong>Gzip compression</strong> of HTML, JavaScript, and CSS to reduce site load time.
 * <strong>Device-Specific cache</strong> to ensure the optimized page version is always served.
-* <strong>Advanced exclusion rules</strong>, so that you can cache almost anything by excluding logged in users, specific URLs or cookies.
+* <strong>Advanced cache exclusion rules</strong>, so that you can cache almost anything by excluding logged in users, specific URLs or cookies.
-* <strong>Browser Cache</strong> to instruct client browsers to reuse resources (HTML, CSS, JS) if no changes were made since the last request.
+* <strong>Browser Cache</strong> to instruct client browsers to reuse cached resources (HTML, CSS, JS) if no changes were made since the last request.

-Overall WP-Optimize brings the best optimization technology together in a single seamless plugin to make your WordPress site fast, lean and efficient.
+Overall WP-Optimize brings the best cache and optimization technology together in a single seamless plugin to make your WordPress site fast, lean and efficient.

 = WP-Optimize Premium =